 Use of Connected Devices to Work

-Several industries allow the integration of BYOD policy simply because employees can use whatever device they have in order to get the job done.
-Research revealed that most people are more comfortable using their own device rather than company-provided devices.
+Several industries allow the integration of a BYOD policy simply because employees can use whatever device they have in order to get the job done.
+Research has revealed that most people are more comfortable using their own devices rather than company-provided devices.

-Because of the virtual setup, some employees tend to use their own gadget to perform their work.
-Most companies hire virtual employees to assist in operations and to limit the expenses monthly.
+Because of the virtual setup, some employees tend to use their own gadgets to perform their work.
+Most companies hire virtual employees this policy helps limit the monthly expenses.
 Employees benefit from this set up as they dictate how and where they work.

 Aside from personal computers and laptops, some employees are allowed to use their personal smartphone or tablet to make calls, send texts, and more.
-The BYOD is an emerging trend and more companies are showing support to this policy in order to save money.
+The BYOD policy is a trend and more companies are showing support to this policy in order to save money.

-Additionally, employees can keep themselves connected real time, using a number of connected devices, including wearable bands.
-These gadgets help them to decide quicker, answer calls, and respond to their co-workers.
+Additionally, employees can keep themselves connected in real-time, using a number of connected devices, including wearable bands.
+These gadgets help them make decisions quicker, answer calls, and respond to their co-workers.

-There is also software used for timekeeping and GPS tracking, to allow employers to know the specific location of virtual workers and the time spent doing work.
+There is also software used for timekeeping and GPS tracking, which allows employers to know the specific location of virtual workers and the time spent doing work.

 Pros and Cons of BYOD

 The integration of BYOD policies provides a handful of perks for both employers and workers.
 Weighing the pros and cons is significant to know whether this policy is effective or not.
 Here’s an outline showcasing the advantages and disadvantages of BYOD.

 - The comfort of using a personal device